Why teach here?

 Join us in addressing health outcomes in Texas and across the world.

-“In starting here, I initiated new projects highlighting the cultural diversity of Texas.
+“In starting here, I initiated new projects highlighting the cultural multifariousness of Texas.
 It's a reaction to the triple crisis our nation’s in—COVID-19 pandemic, economic fallout, and reckoning with racism.
 If these factors are addressed within organizations, by managers, then we are on a really great path to recovery in this country.” – Gordon Shen, PhD

 “Contributing to a six-campus structure is beneficial and rewarding.
 I have colleagues who are international experts in each area of public health.
 Although we are large and diverse, we function as one faculty body statewide.
 It is wonderful to be able to provide so many resources to students here at the El Paso campus.” – Kristina Mena, PhD